remyzorg/pendulum/README.md

 * Code generation

+  * Machine inputs from ML world
+    * `instantiates` must no longer take signals but only
+      * initial values for inputs
+    * `instantiates` gives two values :
+      * `step : unit -> Machine.state`
+      It set the signal present and its value.
+So the function is very linked to the machine and cannot be shared between machines.

+  * handle output keyword
+      * `(t1 -> unit) * ... * (ti -> unit)` : one function for each input signal.
+      * callback functions for ouputs ?
+        * what does it implies for `run` ?

   * ideas for addings runs and local signals(!!) (same problem actually)
     * add calls to run and define local in grc (both have only one child => less work)